Post

 }

-We can now decrypt the exfiltrated data:
+We can now decrypt the exfiltrated data using the following script:

 1